 Does Prop 47 Apply to Theft of a Cell Phone From a Locker?

 Earlier in the day, a teacher had found J.L. and another student hiding in the school bathroom after one class.
-The teacher told them to go to their next class, but they went to gym locker room.
+The teacher told them to go to their next class, but they went to the gym locker room.
 The teacher advised his supervisor, who came to the gym to find J.L. and the other student in the process of using paper clips to open locker locks.

 The supervisor took J.L. and the other student to the school office.
 Another student at the school subsequently reported that his phone was missing from his locker.
 When interviewed by a School Resource Sheriff’s Deputy, J.L. admitted that he and his friend did steal a cell phone and placed it in an empty locker.
-J.L. then showed the deputy were the cell phone was located.
+J.L. then showed the deputy where the cell phone was located.